HarryKodden/JupyterHub-SAML/README.md

 ~~~

 #### Configure SAML (Apache + Shibboleth)

+This host is serving a standard Apache2 webserver as well as a Shibboleth Server.
+Please refer to the ***saml/Dockerfile*** for the details on how this image is build.

 The relevant part in the Apache Configuration takes care of the SAML handling and a value of REMOTE_USER is set after succesful authentication.